aws/amazon-ecs-logs-collector/README.md

 # ECS Logs Collector

-## Goals
-This project has been created to collect ECS logs file and OS logs when it comes to troubleshoot ECS support case for customer.
+This project was created to collect [Amazon ECS](https://aws.amazon.com/ecs) log files and OS logs for troubleshooting Amazon ECS customer support cases.

-Below are the functions:
+The following functions are supported:

 * Supported OS: Amazon Linux, Red Hat Enterprise Linux 7, Debian 8
-* Collect normal OS Logs
+* Collect normal OS logs
 * Collect normal OS settings
-* Collect Docker Logs
+* Collect Docker logs
-* Collect ECS agent Logs
+* Collect Amazon ECS agent Logs
-* Enable Debug Mode for Docker and ECS Agent ( Only availabe for Amazon Linux )
+* Enable debug mode for Docker and the Amazon ECS agent (only available for Amazon Linux)
 * Create a tar zip file in the same folder as the script

 ## Usage

-* It needs to be run as root user
+Run this project as the root user:

 ```
 # wget https://raw.githubusercontent.com/awslabs/ecs-logs-collector/master/ecs-logs-collector.sh
 # bash ecs-logs-collector.sh
 ```

+##Example output
+The project can be used in normal or debug mode (for Amazon Linux only).

-### Example usage and output:
+### Example output in normal mode
-* running in normal mode
+The following output shows this project running in normal mode:

 ```
 # bash ecs-logs-collector.sh
 Trying to check if it's running as root... ok